 What should I have in place before employing staff in the UK?

 A legal entity

 When setting up a UK office of an international company, you will need to decide whether to do so as a branch or a subsidiary.
-Have a look at our article Setting up in the UK?
-How to choose a branch or a subsidiary to see which would be right for you.
+Have a look at our article below to see which would be right for you.